BomberFish/SwiftTop/README.md

 An elegant task manager written in SwiftUI.
 Works on iOS and macOS\*.
 Inspired by [CocoaTop](https://github.com/D0m0/CocoaTop).

 > \* macOS support is experimental and not guaranteed to work.
-It's also not very useful, since you can just use Activity Monitor.
+It's also not very useful, since you can just use Activity Monitor :trollface:

 ## Features

-- Written in SwiftUI
+- Elegant UI written in Swift
-- Snappy
 - List processes
 - Kill processes
 - Show process details, including the app bundle the executable belongs to
+- View loaded dylibs
+- View system resource usage

 ## Tested on